jelman/LC_Marking/README.md

 The subject list file should be a text file with one subject per line.
 The data directory should contain all subject folders.
 Each subject folder should contain the LC image and marking image for each subject.
 The output directory should be the folder where files contains LC<sub>cnr</sub> and individual ROI values will be written for each subject.
 This defaults to the subject folder.
 The output file will be a spreadsheet that will contain the gathered LC<sub>cnr</sub> values for all subjects.

 The scripts can be run with the -h flag to see a list of all options.

+*Note for internal VETSA use: The copy_reorient.sh script must be run to prior to marking.
+Raw dicom data is converted to mgz as part of the CMIG processing pipeline.
+The mgz files are copied to the VETSA NAS, converted to nifti, and reoriented to standard orientation.
+These re-oriented nifti files are used for marking.
+Paths are hard-coded, so ensure they are correct prior to use.*

 -------------------------------------------------
 ## References